Arkadiusz Krysik

 [Read also: Strangler Pattern for Application Modernization]

-At Stratoflow, we pride ourselves on our expertise in developing advanced, high-performance in-memory database grid software systems for enterprise applications.
+At Stratoflow, our Hazelcast developers have expertise in developing advanced, high-performance in-memory database grid software systems for enterprise applications.

 Using the Hazelcast platform we’ve developed a high-performance, horizontally scalable cloud platform for financial applications.
 The main requirement was to deliver a modern finance platform of outstanding technical capabilities.